NASARace/race-odin/doc/manual/live-demo.md

-# Building and Running the RACE-ODIN live-data Demo
+# Building and Running Live Data Demo

 The live-data demo from `config/odin-live.conf` shows the following input sources